 (c) That literal interpretation of the provisions of existing ordinances would alter the historic character of the historic district, or historic site to such an extent that it would not be feasible to preserve the historic character of the historic district or historic site.
 Literal interpretation of the code would situate the proposed swimming pool closer to the proposed addition.
 The variance request to reduce the required setbacks for the swimming pool could be considered supportable given the proposed location of the new swimming pool is in the same northern location on site as the existing swimming pool.
-However, there is concern with the proposed swimming pool being situated on top of a new raised structure.
+Although the existing swimming pool is a ground level improvement and the proposed swimming pool is situated on top of a new raised structure.